Aloha High School

-Aloha High School is a suburban public high school in Aloha, Oregon, United States.
+Aloha High School (AHS) is a suburban public high school in Aloha, Oregon, United States.
 It is part of the Beaverton School District.

 History

 In the 1950s, the Beaverton area had separate high school and elementary school districts.
 The high school district served Beaverton High School and Sunset High School.
 There were also twelve elementary school districts.
 In 1960, the thirteen districts were unified after a vote of the people.

 The Beaverton area was one of the fastest growing in the state, and in 1962, the district determined that a new high school was needed.
 The former Kinnaman Dairy Farm was purchased, and in 1966, construction began on a new building.
 There were construction delays, so in September 1968, the first Aloha High School tenth and eleventh grade students used the former Merle Davies Elementary School and parts of Beaverton High School.
 The Aloha High School building, though incomplete, held its first classes in 1970.